amireh/happypack/README.md

 ## FAQ

-### Does it work with webpack 2?
+### Does it work with webpack 2/3?

-As of version 3.0.3, it does to a certain extent.
-You can look at the [pending issues](https://github.com/amireh/happypack/issues?q=is%3Aopen+is%3Aissue+label%3Awebpack2) to see if any of those affect you.

-If you come across an issue that is exclusive to webpack 2, a fix has to be provided by the community (or you) as the author currently has no plans for providing webpack 2 support.
+Yes.
+You should use version 4.0.1.

 ### Does it work with TypeScript?